-Prerequisite: Appropriate score on placement test or successful completion of

-MTH112 with a C or better or instructor
+Prerequisite: Appropriate score on placement test or MTH112 with a C or better.

-consent.

 MTH252 Calculus II (Integral Calculus)

 4 credits (4 lec hrs/wk)

 Topics include definite and indefinite

-integrals with applications to area, force,

-work, and growth and decay problems.
+Topics include definite and indefinite integrals with applications to area, force, work, and growth and decay problems.

-Prerequisite: Successful completion of

-MTH251 with a C or better or instructor
+Prerequisite: MTH251 with a C or better.

-consent.